Our approach

 Enhancing transparency and accountability in public infrastructure involves collaboration across stakeholder groups from government, private sector and civil society who have different perspectives and backgrounds.

-CoST brings these stakeholders together through multi-stakeholder groups in each national programme.
+CoST brings these stakeholders together through multi-stakeholder groups in each member or affiliate programme.
 The groups guide the delivery of CoST and provide a neutral forum for stakeholders to pursue infrastructure transparency together.
-Click to read more.
+Find out more about multi-stakeholder working.

 Malawi’s disclosure platform

-The disclosure process sees that data such as the purpose, scope, costs and implementation of infrastructure projects is open, accessible and more readily available to the public.
+The process of publishing data (disclosure) sees that information such as the purpose, scope, costs and implementation of infrastructure projects is open, accessible and more readily available to the public.

-Key to the process is data disclosure in accordance with the CoST Infrastructure Data Standard (CoST IDS) and the Open Contracting for Infrastructure Data Standard (OC4IDS).
-The CoST IDS requires procuring entities to disclose 40 data points or ‘items’ across key stages of the infrastructure project cycle.
-The OC4IDS builds on the CoST IDS and combines contract-level disclosure based on the Open Contracting Data Standard and project-level disclosure based on the CoST IDS.
-It standardises the approach to disclosing data through the use of online platforms, encouraging data centralisation and making it available in ‘real time’.
-Click to read more.
+We aim for data to be published in accordance with the CoST Infrastructure Data Standard (CoST IDS) and the Open Contracting for Infrastructure Data Standard (OC4IDS).
+The CoST IDS requires procuring entities to publish proactively 40 data points or ‘items’ across key stages of the infrastructure project cycle.
+The OC4IDS combines contract-level disclosure based on the Open Contracting Data Standard and project-level disclosure based on the CoST IDS.
+It standardises the approach to publishing data through the use of online platforms, encouraging data centralisation and making it available in ‘real time’.
+Learn more about how we use disclosure.

 Afghanistan's assurance team.